-$^{^8\}mathrm{Throughout},$ we use the 2007 PPP adjusted exchange rate of 18.46 BDT to one USD.
+^{8.} Throughout, we use the 2007 PPP-adjusted exchange rate of 18.46 BDT to US\$1.

-9Migration is rare in our sample, as the median age of of ultra-poor women is 35 and they lack the means to move.
-Split-households are excluded from the analysis.
+^{9.} Migration is rare in our sample, as the median age of targeted ultra-poor women is 35 and they lack the means to move.
+Split households are excluded from the analysis.
 If the main respondent dies, the household is still tracked and another household member interviewed.
 With regard to the long-run results in Section V, attrition is balanced above and below the poverty threshold and the results remain unchanged when using the balanced panel of households that are observed in every survey wave.